agaliste/agaliste/README.md

 -  Spaniard living in Madrid 🇪🇸
 -  Proud to be a learner of the 42 Network 4️⃣ 2️⃣
 -  Creator of "[Social Downloader](https://github.com/somedevv/YTDLTelegramBot)" Telegram Bot 👨🏻‍🔧
--  I’m currently learning everything I love, even guitar 👨🏻‍🎓
+-  I’m currently learning everything I love and more! 👨🏻‍🎓
 -  I love music! --> [my Spotify Profile](https://open.spotify.com/user/byadrioffisial)  🎶

 ## My 42 Roadmap